Last updated: 28 January 2004

 underlying type.

-exception is used with the wrong scoped name.
+The BadTemp exception is used with the wrong scoped name.

-The correct scope is CCS::Thermostat::BadTemp
+The correct scope is CCS::Thermostat::BadTemp.

 The example code tries to down-cast a system exception to a BadTemp